-In our studio, we cultivate an understanding of the body in relation to the aerial apparatus, a willingness to engage in artistic collaboration, and a positive friendly environment.
-Our teaching integrates apparatus-based skills with overall physical skills needed to succeed in the air.
+We cultivate an understanding of the body in relation to the aerial apparatus, a willingness to engage in artistic collaboration, and a positive friendly environment.
+Our teaching integrates apparatus-based skills with overall physical training needed to succeed in the air.
 We build a strong foundation, and prepare students for informal to professional performance, depending on their interests.

 We currently offer classes in four apparatuses: silks, trapeze, lyra, and corde lisse, as well as classes for kids and teens, aerial yoga and aerial fitness.

 B.A.D. was officially founded in 2014 by Erica Cope with much support from Buffalo’s growing dance community.
 We especially are grateful to Amy Taravella for creating and directing the beautiful Alt Theatre where we currently train.

 Erica and Amy met in 2012 when Erica returned home from the West Coast.
 Amy, a professional ballet and modern dancer of many years, and Erica, a budding aerialist eager for a place to continue training in Buffalo, collaborated on a few small shows integrating aerial work and dance, and these first experiments proved to more aupicious than either imagined.
 It was clear that Buffalonians were ready for aerial dance!

 In 2013, Erica enrolled in NECCA’s teacher training program, and worked to create Buffalo Aerial Dance studio throughout the remainder of the year.